View, create, edit, or delete projects

 Create a new project

 To create a new Bolt project, submit a new prompt on the Bolt homepage.
-This will automatically add a new project to your project list.
-It will autogenerate a project title.
+This will automatically add a new project to your project list and will autogenerate a project title.

 Rename or edit a project title